JoaoCadavez/SG_template_association_with_contract/README.md

 # Association between service graph templates and contracts
-An ansible module that provides the possibility to associate service graph templates with contracts in ACI (Cisco)
+Ansible module that provides the possibility to associate service graph templates with contracts in ACI (Cisco)

 # Installation